 - You should avoid lifting heavy objects or doing intense exercise for at least four weeks after the procedure.
 For patients who have younger children, you should organise for someone to help you to look after them for a week or two, as lifting them could be hazardous for your breast augmentation recovery.

-- You may have an idea of how you would like to look with photos you have seen in magazines.
+- You may know how you would like to look with photos you have seen in magazines.
 It is unnecessary to bring these to your consultation as your surgeon will show you many examples of before and after breast augmentation photos.
 You’ll have the opportunity to see your Surgeon for a follow-up consultation if you are unsure about any aspect of the procedure and to ensure that you are pleased with your choice of implant.

 - We advise against requesting specific sizes and types of implants as every woman’s body is different and achieving natural-looking results depends on your anatomy.
-It would be better to tell the surgeon how you would like to look as the surgeon will be able to choose the best breast implants to match your treatment goals.
+It would be better to tell the surgeon how you would like to look, as the surgeon can choose the best breast implants to match your treatment goals.

 What to expect at your breast implant consultation?